jun-inoue/orthoscope/README.md

 Date | Version | Revision
 --- | --- | ---
+25 Jul.
+2021 |  | Data of Carcharodon carcharias (Great white shark ) was newly added.
 21 Jul.
-2021 |  | Data of Caulerpa lentillifera (Siphonous green alga) (OIS-Satoh Unit) was newly added.
+2021 |  | Data of Caulerpa lentillifera (Siphonous green alga) was newly added.
 19 Jun.
 2021 |  | Data of seven plants (EnsPlant51) were newly added.
 10 Apr.
 2021 | Version 1.5.1 | Released.
 A focal group, Plants, was newly added.
 11 Feb.
 2021 |  | Data of a shirmp (Penaeus monodon) and an tunicate (Styela clava) were newly added.